softmax1/EsperBERTo/README.md

 | LCC - Wikipedia  | 2021 | 300k           |
 | total            | -    | 4.57M          |

-The dataset is 473 MB.
+The dataset is 473 MB and is available on Hugging Face at [chriswmurphy/esperanto](https://huggingface.co/datasets/chriswmurphy/esperanto).

 ## Model
 The models are RoBERTa with 84M parameters.